aeternity/protocol/node/api/channels_api_usage.md

 The latter is the result of applying the off-chain contract call to the off-chain state trees.

-Force progress transaction can be used while the channel is being closed or while it is still open.
-Assumption is if one participant refuses to cooperate, if the other produces the next forced progress state on-chain - there is no going back.
+A force progress transaction can be used while the channel is being closed or while it is still open.
+The assumption is that if one participant refuses to cooperate, if the other produces the next forced progress state on-chain, there is no going back.
 From then on they could continue either cooperating or they could close the channel.
-In both cases - they use the on-chain produced off-chain state.
+In both cases, they use the on-chain produced off-chain state.

-The `channel_force_progress_tx` transaction could be a challange to get right.
+The `channel_force_progress_tx` transaction could be a challenge to get right.
 The FSM handles this for the client and from a client's perspective it looks like the off-chain contract call.
-Only difference is that with `channel_force_progress_tx` the `gas_price` is mandatorary.
-It is being used both in the contract call execution and the transaction's `fee` computation.
+The only difference is that with `channel_force_progress_tx` the `gas_price` is mandatory.
+It is used both in the contract call execution and the transaction's `fee` computation.

 #### Forcer inittiates a forced progress